-Whether you're listening to the radio in Caribou, Maine or Phoenix, Ariz., during the month of December, chances are you'll hear Bing Crosby singing the lyrics,"I'm dreaming of a white Christmas."
+Whether you're listening to the radio in Caribou, Maine, or Phoenix, Arizona, during the month of December, chances are you'll hear Bing Crosby singing the lyrics,"I'm dreaming of a white Christmas."
 But why does Bing sound so sad?
 And what does everyone mean when they're hoping this year will be a white Christmas?

 Many people associate Christmas and the holiday season with snow, even if we hardly ever get snow where we live.
 Nostalgic illustrations like Norman Rockwell's snowy Christmas scenes may evoke a yearning for a simpler time, leading us to assume that Bing Crosby's rendition of "White Christmas" is fraught with a sense of longing.

-"White Christmas," written by Irving Berlin in January of 1940, isn't just notable for being played frequently during the month of December -- it's an extremely influential popular song, and it's even listed in the Guinness World Records for selling more than 100 million copies worldwide.
+"White Christmas," written by Irving Berlin in January 1940, isn't just notable for being played frequently during the month of December — it's an extremely influential popular song, and it's even listed in the Guinness World Records for selling more than 50 million copies worldwide.
 Hundreds of artists have recorded the tune, and although Bing Crosby originally made "White Christmas" famous, everyone from Louis Armstrong and Ella Fitzgerald to the Carpenters and Willie Nelson has lent their voices to Berlin's iconic song.

 Berlin's timing was perfect.
 The public started to catch on to "White Christmas" around the same time the United States entered World War II, and soldiers stationed overseas continued to request records of "White Christmas" during the winter months.